-There is a good argument in support of conducting a thorough analysis of the collection before the commencement of retrospective conversion project16.
-A proper analysis of the collection provides a clear picture of the state of the collection enabling the library to take decision on issues such as weeding, streamlining the catalogue and, most importantly, choosing the most appropriate approach for the conversion.
-The data presented in figure 3 indicates that fifty percent of the responding libraries conducted a pre-conversion analysis before the start of the project while fifteen percent indicate no pre-conversion analysis happened in their libraries.
+There is a good argument for conducting a thorough analysis of the collection before beginning a retrospective conversion project.
+A proper analysis of the collection provides a clear picture of the state of the collection enabling the library to make decisions on issues such as weeding, streamlining the catalogue and, most importantly, choosing the most appropriate approach for the conversion.
+The data presented in Figure 3 indicates that 50% of the